 - The service ensured that patients were provided with all the information they required to make decisions about their treatment prior to treatment commencing.
-Information about pricing was available to patients on the service's website and within the service.
+During the first contact with a patient, the provider's national contact centre gathered information to ensure all the patients' needs could be met. - Patients were contacted by staff within the service prior to their first appointment, in order to manage their expectations with regard to their consultation and future treatments. - Staff told us they had responded directly to feedback regarding the ability to make direct contact with the service to amend appointments, for example, without having to go via the provider's central contact team.
+As a result, the service provided an email address to enable patients to contact them directly. - Information about pricing was available to patients on the service's website and within the service.
 Patients were provided with individual quotations for their treatment following their first consultation. - We saw that the service provided a patient information folder located within the reception and waiting area.
-This provided information which included the provider's statement of purpose, patient selection policy, governance structure, terms of business, complaints policy, data security information, General Medical Council guidance on cosmetic procedures and the service's COVID-19 risk assessment. - Interpretation services were available for patients who did not have English as a first language.
-The service had a hearing loop installed.
+This provided information which included the provider's statement of purpose, patient selection policy, governance structure, terms of business, complaints policy, data security information, General Medical Council guidance on cosmetic procedures and the service's COVID-19 risk assessment. - Translation services were available for patients who did not have English as a first language.
+There was a hearing loop in place and reception staff could support patients in its use.